 Theme #5: This thematic idea starts as a “call and response” between pizzicato strings and the timpani (click here to hear the pizz.)…

 …but the timpani’s simple rhythmic response really is the theme.
 This small, seemingly insignificant idea makes a lot of appearances throughout the second thematic area, and later in the final coda (click here to listen).

 A simple variation of #5 appears in other instruments (this example uses clarinets), where the accents of the tympani are replaced by pitch changes.
 Not incidentally, you can really see what the impact of a 7/8 meter provides here, though that impact presents throughout the piece.
 (Click here to listen.)

 These small musical ideas don’t sound like much when played here.
 In the final composition, you’ll hear them in the context of the rest of the instrumentation, and their use in the composition’s thematic and structural flow and goals.
-Before listening to the final composition (when it’s completed!!!), you should come back here to refresh your memory.
+Before listening to the final composition, you should come back here to refresh your memory.

 Go to Chapter 4: The Project So Far